 Our Executive Headteacher is fully aware of our role in multi-agency safeguarding arrangements, of the new Safeguarding Partnership (MSP) arrangements and of the Child Death Review partnership arrangements.
-We will ensure that we work together with appropriate relevant agencies to safeguard and promote the welfare of local children, including identifying and responding to their needs, including:- additional needs of children are identified, and contributing to inter-agency plans to provide additional support to children subject to child protection plans.
+We will ensure that we work together with appropriate relevant agencies to safeguard and promote the welfare of local children, including identifying and responding to their needs, including:-

+'Schools and colleges should work with social care, the police, health services and other services to promote the welfare of children and protect them from harm.
+This includes providing a coordinated offer of early help when additional needs of children are identified, and contributing to inter-agency plans to provide additional support to children subject to child protection plans.
 All schools and colleges should allow access for children's social care from the host local authority and, where appropriate, from a placing local authority, for that authority to conduct, or to consider whether to conduct, a section 17 or a section 47 assessment.'
-(KCSIE, 2.103-2.104)
+(KCSIE, 2.113)